 All over the internet, people are asking if the economy has peaked or when to sell their stocks, especially given the unprecedented duration and magnitude of the post-2009 economic expansion and stock market boom, which as of 2018 has surpassed all prior records.
 Given that interest rates are so low , I think this wealth expansion has much further to go.
 Typically, economic cycles peak when interest rates surpass 6 percent, because risk-free cash becomes too attractive relative to riskier assets such as stocks, real estate, and corporate debt.
 But right now interest rates are at just 2% and expected to fall further, and this in a growing economy.
 It’s unusual for the fed to cut rates in such a strong economic expansion, and the last this occurred, towards the end of 1995, the S&P 500 doubled over the next four years.
 America is awash with cheap, abundant capital.
-There is so much wealth being created that to sit an await for the collapse or crisis that will likely never happen seems counterproductive.
+There is so much wealth being created that to sit and wait for the collapse or crisis that will likely never happen seems counterproductive.

 How about falling productivity, as shown below?
 Doesn’t that prove there is stagnation.
 No it doesn’t.